gnuarmeclipse/gnuarmeclipse.github.io-source/pages/developer/j-link-stm32-boards.md

 ## Conclusion

+The recommended solution is to upgrade the flash, and you'll be able to connect the J-Link GDB server via the existing board USB port.

-With this cable it is now possible to connect to the ST board with an external J-Link probe, to program the flash and run debugging sessions.
+For those who need a full J-Link connection, with this cable it is possible to connect to the ST board with an external J-Link probe, to program the flash and run debugging sessions.